Why should I use a virtual environment?

 When working with virtual environments:

-- Use one environment per project: Don’t try to share environments between projects
+- Use one environment per project: Don’t share environments between projects

 - Don’t version control environments: Add